-CR’s will work together in a manner outlined in Section 7.2 of the Retail Market Guide (RMG) to determine appropriate resolution.
+CR’s will work together in a manner outlined in Section 7.3 of the Retail Market Guide (RMG) to determine appropriate resolution.
 The Retail Market Guide is available in the Market Guides section of www.ercot.com.
 See Section 1 of the MarkeTrak User’s Guide for response timelines required.
 If responses are not received in an adequate timeframe, the CR should escalate to the CR Inadvertent MarkeTrak contact.

-If the CR/TDSP resolution requires a backdated move-in being generated by the Original CR, then the date should be at least the Gaining CR start date plus 1 day to avoid creating transaction business process exceptions at ERCOT and the TDSP.
+If the resolution requires a backdated move-in being generated by the Original CR, then the date should be at least the Gaining CR start date plus 1 day to avoid creating transaction business process exceptions at ERCOT and the TDSP.
+In addition, the backdated 814_16, Move In Request, should include the Inadvertent Gain/Loss indictor “IA” in the BGN07 field.
+If the regaining transaction does not include this element, the TDSP will reject the backdated 814_16.

 The submitter should include any details, (ex.
 Customer name), which may expedite resolution of the issue.

 NOTE: Move-Out or Disconnect for Non Payment transactions should NOT be used to resolve an inadvertent issue on an energized ESI ID.
-Per the Retail Market Guide, Section 7.2.2.3: “The gaining CR shall not send in a Move-Out Request or a Disconnect for Non-Pay on an ESI ID that was gained in error.”
+Per the Retail Market Guide, Section 7.3.2.4(2): “The Gaining CR shall not submit a Move-Out Request or a Disconnect for Non-Pay (DNP) on an ESI ID that was gained inadvertently.”

 ERCOT’s Receipt of Inadvertent Gain Issue